 - Can the failure of that product be traced back to a manufacturing error or negligent design?

-Strict Liability is a type of claim where in you as the plaintiff feel that the product that caused your injury is defective by nature.
-This is most common for work related injuries or household injuries where the product in question can be proven to have a history of causing similar or other injuries when being used as directed.
+Strict liability is a type of claim wherein you, as the plaintiff, feel that the product that caused your injury is defective by its nature.
+This claim is most common for work-related injuries or household injuries where the product in question can be proven to have a history of causing similar or other injuries when being used as directed.
 No product should be available for public or professional use that will result in an injury – and proving that such a product has somehow passed all the regulations and codes in place to protect the user implies a much greater level of fault than a simple malfunction.
 The only way to know if your case has this type of merit is to consult with a lawyer who specializes in personal injury law.

 - Was your injury caused by another individual with the intent to harm you?